Privacy Virtual Cards

 How To Cancel Amazon Prime Membership on Desktop and Mobile Devices

-The process of canceling the Amazon Prime membership differs depending on the device you are using—desktop or mobile.
+You can cancel Amazon Prime anytime, including during the free trial period, to avoid automatic renewal.
+The process of canceling the membership varies slightly depending on whether you’re using a desktop or mobile device.
 The following table details all the steps you must complete to cancel your Amazon Prime subscription on both devices:

 On Desktop On Mobile Devices